-Follow along with the video above as fitness expert and trainer Ashley Joi takes you through a series of active recovery moves that will help you untangle any knots in your upper body.
-One pro tip for getting the most out of the process?
-Hold each stretch for at least thirty seconds.
+One pro tip for getting the most out of your upper body stretches?
+Hold each move for at least thirty seconds.
 “It takes that long for your muscles to realize: Oh!
 We’re stretching!” says Joi.
 Just like how we set aside time for ourselves to relax our minds (see: meditation), we have to do the same for our muscles.
 So give yourself permission to do some serious relaxing, and let’s get stretching.

 6 tension-relieving upper-body stretches